esplora/decompresso/README.md

     ->extract('/path/to/your/archive.zip', '/path/to/save/to');
 ```

-### Local Testing
+### Testing

-We understand that you may need to test your library locally, for example, for debugging purposes or if you want to
+Testing an application that depends on other services can be challenging, but this should not prevent you from
-contribute to the project.
-To remain environment-independent, we recommend passing the path to the executable files of
+contributing to the project.

-your dependencies via the constructor:
+For adapters that depend on executable files, you can pass the path via the constructor:

 ```php
 use Esplora\Lumos\Adapters\SevenZipAdapter;